 For all of these, and others, not only can you get the current setting and change it, but you can also obtain a list of the available settings, perhaps to populate a ListView or selection dialog for the user.
+For example, getSupportedFlashModes() on Camera.Parameters gives you a List of flash mode names; the user's choice from that list can be supplied to Android via setFlashMode() (also on Camera.Parameters).

-You can now also supply GPS data to the camera, which will encode that information into the EXIF data of the JPEG image.
+You can also supply GPS data to the camera, which will encode that information into the EXIF data of the JPEG image.